Fluctuating landscapes and heavy tails in animal behavior: Discussion

-Our starting point is an effective description of the long-time scale dynamics, Eqs.\,\ref{eq:x},\ref{eq:s}, and further work will be required to fully bridge between the microscopic dynamics and the emergent long time behavior, especially when a time scale separation is not evident, or when the adiabatic approximation does not hold.
-For example, we find that for intermediate values of $1\ll \tau_s \ll T_\text{exp}$ and finite $T_s$ the numerically estimated FPTD behaves as a truncated power law with an effective exponent that can be smaller than $-2$.
+On the theoretical side, to derive the analytical expressions~\ref{eq:f(t)_asymp} and \ref{eq:C_x_asymp} of correlation function and FPTD, we exploited a separation between microscopic dynamics and long-time behavior.
+Further work will be required when such separation and the quasi-adiabatic approximation do not hold.
+For example, we find numerically that for intermediate values of $1\ll \tau_s \ll T_\text{expt}$ and finite $T_s$, the FPTD behaves as a truncated power law with an exponent $>-2$.
 In this regime, the barrier heights fluctuate significantly before the particle hops.
-Intuitively, we expect that if barrier-crossing events become uncorrelated, the extra $\omega$ correction in the FPTD, coming from the increased probability of observing hopping events for larger $\omega$, drops out, resulting in a FPTD with a dominant power law with an exponent of $t^{-1}$, instead of $t^{-2}$ \footnote{Interestingly, fast-fluctuating hopping rates and scale-invariance arguments have been used to explain heavy-tailed distributions of uncorrelated resting times in mice \cite{Proekt2012}}.
-In the opposite regime, we note that when $\tau_s \gg T_\text{exp}$, it is the distribution of initial conditions (which we here assumed to be Boltzmann distributed) that determines the emergent behavior.
-This assumption holds if we consider that behavioral ``individuality'' is equivalent to having an extremely slow mode driving the dynamics $\tau_s \gg T_\text{exp}$.
-This would mean that in finite observations from a population of conspecifics, different animals will exhibit a degree of ``individuality'' that matches the steady-state distribution of such long-lived modes.
-Indeed, such a relationship between inter-individual variability and long-lived temporal variability in behavior has been observed in flies \cite{Hernandez2021}.
-In this sense, when $\tau_s \gg T_\text{exp}$, our results are equivalent to explaining the emergence of heavy tails through inter-individual variability \cite{Petrovksii2011}.
-If such variability differs from the Boltzmann assumption, the heavy tails need to be corrected accordingly, following the steps of our derivation but with a corrected $p(s)$.
+Intuitively, we expect that if barrier-crossing events become uncorrelated, the $\omega$ factor in the FPTD that accounts for the number of hopping events drops out, resulting in an exponent $-1$ rather than $-2$ \footnote{Interestingly, fast-fluctuating hopping rates and scale-invariance arguments have been used to explain heavy-tailed distributions of uncorrelated resting times in mice \cite{Proekt2012}}.
+In the opposite limit, when $\tau_s \gg T_\text{expt}$, it is the distribution of initial conditions (which we took to be Boltzmann) that determines the emergent behavior.
+This assumption holds if we consider that behavioral ``individuality'' is equivalent to having a very slow mode $\tau_s \gg T_\text{expt}$.
+This would mean that different animals in a population of conspecifics will exhibit a degree of ``individuality'' that matches the steady-state distribution of such long-lived modes.
+Intriguingly, such a relationship between inter-individual variability and long-lived behavioral variability is observed in flies \cite{Hernandez2021}.
+In this sense, when $\tau_s \gg T_\text{expt}$, our results are equivalent to explaining the emergence of heavy tails through inter-individual variability \cite{Petrovksii2011}.
+If such variability differs from the Boltzmann assumption, heavy tails need to be corrected accordingly, following the steps of our derivation but with a modified $p(s)$.